joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 If we randomly place the center of the circle at coordinates $(x_c,y_c),$ what is the probability that it forms an interior circle?

 As before, the circle will be interior if its center is more than one radius from the boundary.
-This means that the only circles with their center inside the $(1-2r)$ by $(1-2r)$ sub-square are interior.
+This means that the only circles with their center inside the $(1-2r)\times (1-2r)$ sub-square are interior.

 These are the only diameters that form interior circles.
 However, there are other diameters to consider.

 First of all, no center can be within a radius of the square's boundary.
 This means that there are no valid centers inside the semi-circles of radius $r$ around each corner.
 But we can have valid centers "under" these semi-circles.

-We can also have valid centers inside the four $r$ by $(1-r)$ rectangles around the central square.
+We can also have valid centers inside the four $r\times(1-r)$ rectangles around the central square.

 Drawing what we've figured out so far, we have: